Gruntfuggly/breakpoint-sync/README.md

 ## Commands

+If you find there are lots of breakpoints from outside the current workspace that you are not interested in, you can remove them with the command **Breakpoint Sync: Remove Breakpoints From Outside This Workspace**.

 If you update the globs setting, or experience other issues, you can show the currently cached breakpoints with *Breakpoint Sync: Show Cache* and clear the cache with *Breakpoint Sync: Reset Cache*.

 ## Output